PHOENIXCONTACT/MORYX-Framework/docs/articles/Products/ProductImport.md

 * **Import:** Parse the parameters from the client and construct an `IProduct` instance. **DO NOT** write this to the database, but return the unsaved object instead.

 It is important that the new created importer is configured in the **Maintenance -> ProductManager -> Importers**.
-Otherwise it will not be shown on the client.
-Unless your application defines its implementation of `IProductCustomatization` use must enable `UseNullCustomization` in the Maintenance as well.

 ## Prototype importer